If you’re living in the US without a green card and considering buying a home, you can do so without facing any restrictions.

 Sam Smith, a UK citizen on an L1 visa, was eager to invest in the US real estate market and found an ideal rental property in Sarasota, Florida.
 The challenge?
 He had no US credit history, which led to repeated rejections from traditional lenders.

-Sam turned to HomeAbroad, and we stepped in, offering a DSCR loan tailored for foreign nationals.
+Sam turned to HomeAbroad, and we offered him a DSCR loan tailored for foreign nationals.
 Instead of relying on Sam’s non-existent US credit profile, we evaluated the property’s strong rental income potential and his financial strength overseas.
 Thanks to this approach, Sam secured financing with a 25% down payment and easily closed his Florida investment.

 “Sam had everything except a strong US credit history, like high income, assets, and a prime rental property that could easily cover his monthly mortgage expenses.
 Our DSCR loan allowed him to focus on the property’s performance rather than his personal credit history, making the deal possible.”